 My client's intelligence was exceeded only by his candor as he proceeded to tell me, in no uncertain terms, that GE gave "new instructors" two shots at making the grade -- explaining, with a wry smile, that most outside consultants were intimidated the first time they taught at GE and weren't necessarily at the top of their game.

 I'm not sure how you say it in Esperanto, but in English what he said translates as "The heat is on, big time."

 I knew I would have to raise my game if I expected to be invited back after my two-session audition was over.

 And so I went about my business of getting ready, keeping in mind that I was going to be leading a 6-hour session for 75 of GE's "best and brightest" flown half way around the world -- high flying Type A personalities with a high regard for themselves and a very low threshold for anything they judged to be unworthy of their time.

-I had five weeks to prepare, five weeks to get my act together, five weeks to dig in and front load my agenda with everything I needed to wow my audience: case studies, statistics, quotes, factoids, and more best practices than you could shake a Blackberry at.
+I had five weeks to prepare, five weeks to get my act together, five weeks to dig in and front load my agenda with everything I needed to wow my audience: case studies, statistics, quotes, factoids, and more best practices than you could shake an iPhone at.

 I was ready.
 Really ready.
 Like a rookie center fielder on designer steroids, I was ready.

 The more I spoke, the less they listened.
 The less they listened, the more I spoke, trotting out "compelling" facts and truckloads of information to make my case as they blankly stared and checked their email under the table.

 Psychologists, I believe, would characterize my approach as "compensatory behavior."

 I talked faster.
 I talked louder.
 I worked harder -- attempting in various pitiful ways to pull imaginary rabbits out of imaginary hats.